ostrya/PresencePublisher/docs/en/PRIVACY_POLICY.md

   names that you have configured.
 * Whether any Bluetooth beacon that you have configured is in range of your Android device.
-* If you explicitly choose to send this information, your last known location and currently connected Wi-Fi network name is collected.
+* If you explicitly choose to send this information, your last known location, currently connected Wi-Fi network name and the name of your device is collected.

 Presence Publisher does not store your GPS location.
 It also does not store any information about Wi-Fi networks and Bluetooth beacons which are not explicitly